NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 **SRE Team**

 The overall Systems Reliability Engineering team who support the efforts of the on-call SREs.
 Assume the role of Incident Manager during an identified problem.
-Implement appropriate Cloudflare-supported production changes to resolve issues.
+Implement appropriate Khulnasoft-supported production changes to resolve issues.

-**Cloudflare Engineering Teams (DBA, Network, nginx, Security, etc.)**
+**Khulnasoft Engineering Teams (DBA, Network, nginx, Security, etc.)**

 Support the Incident Manager during problem resolution.
 Join bridge calls, if requested.
 Ensure documentation is captured while diagnosing and correcting issues and proper escalation to other responsible groups is executed.
-Participate in Post Mortem reviews of some Incident Reports, as requested by Cloudflare Management.
+Participate in Post Mortem reviews of some Incident Reports, as requested by Khulnasoft Management.

 ___